During the final class session, you will present your project and then turn in your capstone as your final independent project.

 We can also gather user feedback before adding extra features.
 After creating an MVP, users can beta-test it and provide feedback.
 This allows you to determine what additional features users actually want.

-As described here, you'll submit a project proposal to your instructor, then work toward developing your MVP before integrating additional features.
+As described in the independent capstone project proposal lesson, you'll submit a project proposal to your instructor, then work toward developing your MVP before integrating additional features.
 Here's what the workflow will look like:

 In your proposal, you'll identify the primary goal or purpose of the application.
 What problem is this project meant to solve?
 What service is it meant to offer the user?